 Most Affordable Neighborhoods in Portland, ME

-Some of the cheapest neighborhoods in Portland are North Deering, Riverton, and Deering Center.
+Some of the cheapest neighborhoods in Portland are West Bayside, West Portland, and Downtown Portland.
 These neighborhoods offer some of the lowest rent prices in Portland, making them ideal for renters on a budget.
-As of March 29, 2025, the average rent in Portland is $1,800, which is 0.9% higher than last year.
+As of June 14, 2025, the average rent in Portland is $1,830, which is 1.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent